ngaioKhauri/quest-submissions/README.md

 **1. What does .link() do?**

-Allows us to link a resource in a `/storage/` path to a `/public/` or `/private/` path in order to expose a reference to that resource.
+Allows us to link a resource in a `/storage/` path to a `/public/` or `/private/` path in order to expose a reference to that resource to other users.

 **2. In your own words (no code), explain how we can use resource interfaces to only expose certain things to the /public/ path.**